atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

    again.
 6. According to the EvictionRequestCancellationPolicy, the node drain controller cannot remove the `nodemaintenance.disruption-management.org` from the `.spec.requesters` due to API validation.
-7. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
+7. Actor B sets `.status.interceptors[].phase=Completed` on the eviction requests of pod p-1, which is ready to be deleted.
-8. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorName`.
+8. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptors[0]`.
 EvictionRequestCancellationPolicy POLICY_A is `Allow`
 9. POLICY_B of the completed interceptor takes precedence over POLICY_A.
 Actor A cannot be disrupted as well.
 10. Actor A deletes the p-1 pod.